 (It is my intent to add to this gloassary over time, so that eventually it may be more comprehensive.)

-Aperture—a not entirely closed, somewhat rounded space within a character (such as in ‘c’).
+Aperture—the opening of a not entirely closed, somewhat rounded space within a character (such as in ‘c’).

 Apex—the topmost intersection where two strokes terminate.

 Arm—a horizontal or upward stroke that does not connect with a stem on at least one end.

 Ascender—portion of the lowercase that rises above the x-height.